SURVIVOR SPEAKERS

 The Ishami Foundation are dedicated to supporting survivors to speak in schools and at community events.
 By sharing personal stories of genocide, survivors help audiences understand the historical consequences of division and the need to take action to promote tolerance and understanding.

 We have a network of survivor speakers across the UK.
 Many are based in London and the Midlands but travel all over the country.
 Here are some of the survivors who speak for us.
-We are currently updating our survivor speakers’ stories.
-These will be available online by the end of October.

 “The talk given by Liliane was a powerful and moving account, and one that I will remember for many years to come.
 I think I speak for most in the school when I say that my knowledge of the genocide was limited, but Liliane provided us with an invaluable insight into her experiences and educated us on the true nature of the atrocity in Rwanda.
 Liliane had everyone's undivided attention.
 Liliane's talk inspired me to find out more about the genocide and I hope that people like her continue to share their stories, as this is an event that should not be overlooked, and certainly never forgotten.”